The Most Important Thing Is What’s NOT In It! (Gundega Michele)

 Moe (or Mod as my sisters call me) Pukulis”

-Butter, a slice of tomato, onion, and a little dill (Aivars Stūris)
+Butter, a Slice of Tomato, Onion, and a Little Bit of Dill (Aivars Stūris)

 Aivars has been baking sourdough bread for many years, having taken over the tradition from his father when he retired.
 Today, Aivars bakes bread for himself and his family, as well as for American friends and nearby Latvian communities, including Garezers and the Grand Rapids Latvian retirees’ association.